joshleblanc/TinyProgrammer/README.md

 ./install-service.sh
 ```

-The script auto-detects your install path and Python location — no manual editing needed.
+The script auto-detects your install path and Python location: no manual editing needed.

 Useful commands: